The website is a collection of creative arts resources curated to help clinicians learn, teach and maintain the art of

-I grew up in Birmingham, England; home to many world-renowned scientists, to diversity and inspiring buildings and art.
-I lived on The Cadbury Estate built by George Cadbury whose Quaker beliefs in social responsibility and reform led him to building a model village for his employees.
-Like many students in the 1980s I was encouraged to choose between studying science or the humanities.
-I studied medicine at Sheffield University where the Medical School’s moto is ‘Ars Longa Vita Brevis’ (Art is long, life is short).
+I grew up in Birmingham, England; home to many world-renowned scientists, to a culturally diverse population, inspiring buildings and art.
+I lived on The Cadbury Estate built by George Cadbury whose Quaker beliefs of social responsibility and reform led him to build a model village for his employees.
+Like many students in the 1980s, I was encouraged to choose between studying science or the humanities.
+I studied medicine at Sheffield University where the Medical School’s motto is ‘Ars Longa Vita Brevis’ (Art is long, life is short).
 I became a GP.
 After a 23-year career as a GP, I now work as GP medical educator.
 I am interested in the story of people’s lives and the potential of the GP to help patients problem solve and make sense of their lives.
 After a 23-year career as a GP, I now work as part of a team that trains GPs in York, England.
 I continue to use my passion for creative arts to help doctors learn and maintain the art of medicine.
 The website shares the creative arts resources I have collected to teach local GPs and GP Trainees and maintain my own medical career.
 The aim is for it to grow and inspire other clinicians in their work.